-2021 CONSUMER CONFIDENCE REPORT FOR THE PUBLIC WATER SYSTEM CITY OF WILLOW PARK TX1840027
+2022 CONSUMER CONFIDENCE REPORT FOR THE PUBLIC WATER SYSTEM CITY OF WILLOW PARK TX1840027

-Annual Water Quality Report for the period of January 1 to December 31, 2021.
+Annual Water Quality Report for the period of January 1 to December 31, 2022.

 CITY OF WILLOW PARK provides Ground Water from the Trinity and Paluxy Aquifer in Parker County.
-Water is also purchased from the City of Fort Worth and the City of Weatherford (emergency bases only).
+Water is also purchased from the City of Fort Worth.
 For more information regarding this report contact: